armostafizi/EvacuationModel/README.md

 * Tsunami-case: the return interval of the tsunami.
 2500-year return interval is the most intensive tsunami model used with this model.

 * R(1/2/3/4)-(Ver/Hor)Evac-(Car/Foot): the percentages of different evacuation mode categories.
 These should add up to 100.
 Evacuees can evacuate either by foot or by car to either a horizontal or a vertical evacuation shelter.
+You can set the vertical evacuation percentages (R3 and R4) to zero if you do not inted to consider it.

 * Hc: critical inundation depth, used for estimating the number of casualties.
 Normally 0.5m is suggested.
 This can relate to the resiliency of the population towards the inundation force.